-The 2017 Massachusetts MotherBaby Summit will be held on Wednesday, April 12, 2017 at the DCU Center in Worcester, MA.
+The 2017 Massachusetts MotherBaby Summit was held on Wednesday, April 12, 2017 at the DCU Center in Worcester, MA.

-- Dr. Raylene Phillips, a California neonatologist, will speak on, “The Sacred Hour: Uninterrupted Skin to Skin Immediately After Birth.”
+- Dr. Raylene Phillips, a California neonatologist, spoke on, “The Sacred Hour: Uninterrupted Skin to Skin Immediately After Birth.”

-- Boston Medical Center neonatologist, Dr. Elisha Wachman, is speaking on the results of her research on, “Rethinking How to Help Opioid-Exposed Infants and their Families.”
+- Boston Medical Center neonatologist, Dr. Elisha Wachman, shared the results of her research on, “Rethinking How to Help Opioid-Exposed Infants and their Families.”